Interactive Demo

 W −= lr · dW // gradient descent step

-Training uses 2,000 MNIST images (200 per digit class) with mini-batch SGD.
-The "Load Pre-trained" option loads weights trained on the full 60,000 image dataset using PyTorch for comparison.
+Training uses 2,000 MNIST images (200 per class) with mini-batch SGD.
+"Load Pre-trained" swaps in weights trained on the full 60,000-image set in PyTorch.

 Quantization

-Neural networks typically store weights as 32-bit floating-point numbers.
-Quantization reduces this precision, representing each weight with fewer bits.
-This saves memory and compute, which matters when deploying models on phones and microcontrollers.
+Weights are usually 32-bit floats.
+Quantization stores each with fewer bits, saving memory and compute, which matters on phones and microcontrollers.

-Toggle Quantize above and drag the bit slider to see the effect in real time.
-At 8 bits, accuracy barely changes.
-At 4 bits the model uses 8× less memory but predictions start to degrade.
-At 2 bits, each weight can only be one of 4 values - watch the weight visualization collapse into distinct bands and predictions fall apart.
+Toggle Quantize and drag the bit slider.
+At 8 bits accuracy holds; at 4 bits the model is 8× smaller but starts to degrade; at 2 bits each weight is one of 4 values and predictions fall apart.

 // Symmetric quantization: